Hydrogen modes in KH$_2$PO$_4$ under pressure from ab initio calculation and inelastic neutron scattering: Introduction

 There is a general consensus that the bands of 1000 and 1300~cm$^{-1}$ (125 and 160~meV) correspond to the out-of-plane $\gamma_{\text{OH}}$ and in-plane $\beta_{\text{OH}}$ (sometimes referred to as $\delta_{\text{OH}}$ in the literature~\cite{novak1974}) bending vibrations, respectively~\cite{liu2007}.
-In turn, the position and structure of the OH-stretching vibrations $\nu_{\text{OH}}$ are strongly affected by the anharmonicity of the H-bond potential, its dependence on the bond length, and the possible Fermi resonance with the overtones and combinations of $\gamma_{\text{OH}}$, $\beta_{\text{OH}}$ and PO$_4$-stretching modes, which can acquire greater intensity as a result~\cite{bratos1991}.
+In turn, the position and structure of the OH-stretching vibrations $\nu_{\text{OH}}$ are strongly affected by the anharmonicity of the H-bond potential, its dependence on the bond length, and the possible Fermi resonance with the overtones and combinations (i.e. with the emission of a pair of phonons belonging to the same or different modes, respectively) of $\gamma_{\text{OH}}$, $\beta_{\text{OH}}$ and PO$_4$-stretching modes, which can acquire greater intensity as a result~\cite{bratos1991}.
 Together, this is supposed to determine the triplet structure often observed in materials with strong hydrogen bonds as calculated for some model parameters in~\cite{bratos1982, bratos1991}.

 On the other hand, it was noted that the hydrogen bond length (i.e. the distance between the bound oxygen atoms) of about $R_{\text{OO}}=2.49$~\AA\, in KDP under ambient conditions~\cite{nelmes1987} corresponds to the stretching vibration frequency of about 1300~cm$^{-1}$ (160~meV) according to the statistical correlation diagram for hydrogen-bonded materials~\cite{novak1974, bratos1991}.
 This was the argument in~\cite{mita2006} to assign this frequency to $\nu_{\text{OH}}$.
 The same interpretation was adopted in~\cite{shibata1992}, where the INS band at 159~meV (1282~cm$^{-1}$) was assigned to $\beta_{\text{OH}}$ and 161~meV (1299~cm$^{-1}$) to $\nu_{\text{OH}}$.
 However, we note that the KDP covalent OH-bond length $r_{\text{OH}}=1.07$~\AA\, under ambient conditions~\cite{nelmes1987} and its $\gamma_{\text{OH}}$ mode frequency of 1000~cm$^{-1}$ (125~meV) both correspond to the stretching vibration frequency of about 2700~cm$^{-1}$ (330~meV) according to the corresponding correlation diagrams~\cite{novak1974}.
 As mentioned in~\cite{bratos1991}, the correlation diagrams are not exact, especially for strong bonds.
 At the same time, according to the results of neutron Compton scattering experiments, the stretching vibration frequencies of 2039~cm$^{-1}$ (253~meV) in KDP~\cite{reiter2002} and only 951~cm$^{-1}$ (118~meV) in DKDP~\cite{reiter2008} were claimed.
 The authors explain the large difference in these two frequencies by the anharmonicity of the potential along the hydrogen bonds and its dependence on deuteration.